umbraco/UmbracoDocs/umbraco-cms/Fundamentals/Backoffice/Infinite-editing/index.md

 ## Customize

-Infinite editing is a feature that comes out of the box with Umbraco 8.
+Infinite editing is a feature that comes out of the box with Umbraco.
 The feature can be customized, which enables you as a developer to improve the workflow for your editors.

 ## Read more